 What the "Walmart Yodeling Kid" Can Teach Us About Entrepreneurship

-Every now and then, a talent comes along that is just so extraordinary; so very much the perfect conglomeration of creative genius and business acumen, that the world has no choice but to stand in awe.
+Every now and then, a talent comes along that is just so extraordinary—the perfect conglomeration of creative genius and business acumen—that the world has no choice but to stand in awe.

-We do our best to theorize and make sense of what was behind the meteoric ascension.
+We do our best to theorize what was behind such a meteoric ascension.

 Last month, one such talent emerged, from the humblest of origins.
 That talent was Mason Ramsey.
 Otherwise known as the #WalmartYodelingKid.